 The experienced personal injury attorneys at Kraft Davies Olsson PLLC, understand the severity of injuries that result from cycling accidents, and can educate you about your options for recovery.
 Whether the crash was caused by a distracted driver or a defective bike part, it is important to consult with a knowledgeable lawyer to help you obtain the best result in your claim.Bicycle Injuries and Death Caused by the Negligence of a Car or Truck Driver

 If you are hit by a car or truck while riding a bike, you are likely entitled to be compensated for your injuries.
 Most often, these incidents are caused by car or truck drivers who do not see cyclists.
 When changing lanes, entering the roadway from a parking lot, or turning right on a red light, drivers must watch out for bicyclists to avoid collisions.

 Recovery is usually obtained through the at-fault driver’s insurance company.
 Often times, insurance companies pressure injured parties to settle for less than full compensation.
 An inadequate settlements can prove devastating to an injured person who continues to accrue medical expenses beyond the settlement amount, or in wrongful death cases, to the family that relied upon the deceased for financial support.
-The lawyers at Kraft Davies, PLLC deal with insurance companies on a daily basis, and know how to do what it takes to make sure you are not taken advantage of.
+The lawyers at Kraft Davies Olsson PLLC deal with insurance companies on a daily basis, and know how to do what it takes to make sure you are not taken advantage of.

 One of the main causes of bicycle accidents is defective equipment.
 When a bike’s brakes fail, for example, a rider might find it difficult to slow down, and may crash into stationary objects.
 There are several essential components of a bicycle that can cause accidents, including: